F4stZ4p/cmd-bot/README.md

 ###### A: It is Discord bot written in Python.

 ###### Q: How do I use it?
 ###### A: Simply create bot here [***click***](https://discordapp.com/developers/applications/me "Discord Developers") and reveal its token.
 Then paste it to code.
-Discover your ID and do the same.
+Discover your ID and modify whitelist.
 Add bot to your guild.
 Then start bot and type util.help command in chat.

 ###### Thanks to: